atbcb/usab-uswds/_pages/about/policy/p-foia.md

 *7. What if I have concerns about the processing of my FOIA request or about the response I receive to my FOIA request?*

-If you have questions or concerns about the status or processing of your request, you may call the FOIA officer, at 202-272-0046.
-The FOIA Officer is available to assist you in answering questions that you have about your request.
+If you have questions or concerns about the status or processing of your request, you may [email](email:foia@access-board.gov) or call the FOIA officer, at 202-272-0041.&nbsp; The FOIA Officer is available to assist you in answering questions that you have about your request.

 ___